The developer identity crisis

 The architecture part is about decisions AI can't reliably make: understanding tradeoffs, system design, long-term maintainability, and what to build and why.

-That's already what the most productive people in this space seem to be doing.
+That's already what the most productive people in this space are doing.
 The anxiety comes from watching that shift happen without a clear map for how to navigate it.
+But the map is forming.
+The developers who adapt are building judgment, and judgment is something no tool replaces.